JNelsonnn/RN/README.md

 # React Native Mobile App

-This is a react native social media app using firebase.
+This is a react native social media app using Firebase and the Native Base component library.
 With full authorisation, create, read and update functionalitly.

  ![profile screen](profile.png)

+Upon opening the app, users are able to login or register an account

-Users are able to create profiles, upload images and view other users profiles.
+Once logged in, users can create profiles, upload images and view other users profiles which is all stored in Firebase.

 ![uploadscreen](uploadMedia.png)